 By then, the consistency of the liquid should be a little bit viscous, slightly gel-like but still watery.
 At this point, let it cool down and then separate the liquid from the seeds.
 The part we use is the liquid.

 And to use the conditioner, you simply spread it on your scalp and hair, leave it on for a while and wash it off.
 Or for a deeper conditioning effect, leave it on for several hours while you do your housework, chores or grocery shopping.
 It’s transparent so no one could really tell if you tied up your hair.

 Men could use this too for their beard.

 Anyway, this conditioner, I love it a lot!
 The smell is pleasant hit of sweetcorn and somewhat floral.
 It’s a little messy to use it from the recycled glass bottle I used, so I reckon it’ll be much easier to get a squeeze bottle to store the conditioner the next time.

-Please excuse my unmekaped face.
-Nevertheless, check out how my hair is loving it!
+Check out how my hair is loving it.
 Shiny and bouncy!
 And believe me, I’m not using any other additional products at all the past week.
 I’m really surprised at how well it works on me.